Azure/prometheus-collector/internal/docs/UpgradeotelCol.md

 * go mod tidy
 * make

+### Update golang versions
+* Update go versions in the dockerfiles for build to use the same version in the above components

 <!-- Code block for web handler (This will be moved to extension)
 ```
 module github.com/gracewehner/prometheusreceiver